 This is an incredibly easy cake to make, since it’s “semi-homemade.”
 Which is what makes it so perfect for summer.
 You get a delicious cake without spending too much time sweating in the kitchen!

-I used a box cake mix, added peach gelatin to give it flavor (I like a lot of flavor so I would actually consider adding a second box of gelatin).
+You will need a box cake mix, plus some peach gelatin to give it flavor.
+Intensify that peach flavor by using a second box of gelatin.

-My favorite thing about it, though, is all the chunks of peaches.
-They add a lot of moisture, plus there’s just something I love about the different texture fruit can give to a cake.
+The best thing about this cake, though, is all the chunks of peaches.
+They add a lot of moisture, plus there’s just something about the different texture fruit can give to a cake.

 This cake is wonderful.
 It has a light taste and it’s so fluffy and moist.
 People won’t believe it’s not homemade. 😉